AyushSingh7404/AI_KYC_AGENT/knowledge-base/ai_kyc/ai_kyc.md

 - **Support tips:** expose helpful error messages and `session_id` to users so they can reference the case when contacting support.
 Provide visual guides and quick retry options in the UI to reduce support load.

 ---

-## Closing Notes
-This markdown is structured for clarity and direct ingestion into a vector DB like ChromaDB.
-To maximize retrieval quality, split the file into logical chunks (each FAQ as one chunk, plus separate sections for workflow, architecture, and error codes).
-Attach metadata tags and versioning so your RAG agent can provide accurate, up-to-date answers.

 **Reminder:** The system accepts image formats only. **Do not upload PDFs.**